dlt-hub/dlt-dbt-hubspot/README.md

 ```

 >You can use the 'run_hubspot_dbt.py' script to execute your dbt transformations and load the results into a
->new dataset named <original-dataset>_transformed and runs the dbt tests.To use, please ensure you configure your dlt
+>new dataset named '<original-dataset>_transformed' and runs the dbt tests.To use, please ensure you configure
->pipeline name and destination, correctly.
+>your dlt pipeline name and destination correctly.

 To check for issues, run the dbt tests: